kljr/SpringboardVM/README.md

-Otherwise you will need to edit *vagrant_ip* in `config/local.config.yml` to assign an IP Address, and update */etc/hosts* on your computer to point druvmoser.dev and the other domains you create at the IP of the virtual machine.
-You can find the correct information for the hosts file by visiting the DruVMoser's IP address after install.
+Otherwise you will need to edit *vagrant_ip* in `config/local.config.yml` to assign an IP Address, and update */etc/hosts* on your computer to point springboard_vm.dev and the other domains you create at the IP of the virtual machine.
+You can find the correct information for the hosts file by visiting the SpringboardVM's IP address after install.

 For DB backups: